Where to Find Affordable Proofreading Services

 The UK’s Chartered Institute of Editing and Proofreading (CIEP) suggests a minimum hourly rate of £29.85.

-However, the EFA and the CIEP acknowledge that proofreading rates vary widely depending on numerous factors.
+However, the EFA and the CIEP acknowledge that proofreading rates vary widely depending on numerous factors, including turnaround time, the complexity of the document, and the quality of writing.

 Proofreaders on freelance marketplaces typically charge lower rates than those suggested by editorial societies.